deekayen/aidstoscoutmastership/manuscript/introductory.md

 ## The Boy-Man

-As a preliminary word of comfort to intending Scout masters, I should like to contradict the usual misconception that, to be a successful Scoutmaster, a man must be an Admirable Crichton - a know-all.
+As a preliminary word of comfort to intending Scout masters, I should like to contradict the usual misconception that, to be a successful Scoutmaster, a man must be an Admirable Crichton—a know-all.
 Not a bit of it.

 He has simply to be a boy-man, that is:—